 It is nom kachai in Khmer; you can buy these dumplings at the Old Market.
 They are just rice flour pockets filled with freshly chopped chives, and fried in oil.
 Simple, but delicious, and most of all, cheap!
 They are served with a basic sweet and sour sauce that is a mixture of fish sauce, sugar, and vinegar.

 Street food in Siem Reap for the strong hearted

 If you have not known, insects are integral to Cambodian cuisine.
-Ants, spiders, crickets, scorpions, silkworms, are considered highly nutritious (insects are rich in protein) and are an inspiration to many common dishes.
+Ants, spiders, crickets, scorpions, silkworms, are highly nutritious because they are rich in protein.
+They are an inspiration to many common dishes.

-Grilled frog legs: We know you are familiar with grilled beef and pork, but how about grilled frog legs?
+We know you are familiar with grilled beef and pork, but how about grilled frog legs?
 Just like insects, Cambodian also has frogs in their diet.
 While it seems unappetizing to some, these BBQ frog legs are juicy and tender.
-Forget that you are eating a frog; it’s just grilled meat anyway.
+Forget that you are eating a frog; it’s just meat anyway.

-Grilled snakes: now that you have passed the frog phase, would you say yes or no to BBQ snakes?
-While you are still deciding in reluctance, these delicious grilled reptiles are amongst the most popular street foods in Siem Reap.
+Now that you have passed the frog phase, would you say yes or no to BBQ snakes?
+While you are still deciding in reluctance, these delicious reptiles are amongst the most popular street foods in Siem Reap.
 You can buy your own snake skewer for a cheap price of about $1.

-Are you a safe traveller or an adventurous foodie?
+Are you a safe traveler or an adventurous foodie?
 Are you ticking that “I have tried weird Cambodian food” box or just staying content with the snake fruits?
-No matter which you choose, we hope that you have a good time exploring the street food in Siem Reap!
+If you want to try, just ask your tour guide during your Cambodia cuisine and adventure 4 days to take you to.
+No matter which you choose, we hope that you have a good time exploring the street food in Siem Reap tours!